Skip to content

 4. Review generated output and import it back into your app project.

-Manual upload keeps the process explicit and controlled when you do not need automated pull request behavior.
+Custom projects keep the process explicit and controlled when you do not need automated pull request behavior.

 Key Difference vs Repository Projects

-Manual upload mode can prune localized rows that disappear from the incoming file payload, while repository mode favors preserving rows unless source keys are explicitly removed.
+Custom project sync can prune localized rows that disappear from the incoming file payload, while repository mode favors preserving rows unless source keys are explicitly removed.

 Expected Outcome